PejLab/Pantry/README.md

 ### Code

 The `phenotyping/` directory is a template for phenotyping one dataset (e.g. tissue).
 To run Pantry on a dataset, copy the contents of `phenotyping/` to a new directory that you can write to.
 Your project directory now contains all the data processing code, so that if you modify it or add custom modalities, you have a record of it that stays with the results and is not automatically changed by Pantry updates or your other Pantry runs.
 The `pheast/` template directory works similarly for the second stage of the pipeline.

-Currently Pantry generates RNA phenotypes for seven modalities, grouped into five Snakemake modules in `steps/` that run the following tools:
+Currently Pantry generates RNA phenotypes for seven core modalities, grouped into five Snakemake modules in `steps/` that run the following tools:

 - `alt_TSS_polyA.smk`: Alternative TSS and polyA site usage, quantified using [txrevise](https://github.com/kauralasoo/txrevise) followed by [kallisto](https://pachterlab.github.io/kallisto/).
 - `expression.smk`: Gene expression and isoform ratio, quantified using [kallisto](https://pachterlab.github.io/kallisto/).
 Isoform-level abundances are summed per gene to get gene expression abundances.
 The same isoform-level abundances are normalized per gene to get isoform proportions.